NVIDIA/jetson-rdma-picoevb/README.md

 This software must run on the system that the PicoEVB FPGA card is plugged into.
 This may be either an x86 Linux PC, or a Jetson system.

+Note that Drive AGX Xavier's M.2 slot does support USB.
+Consequently, it is not possible to program the FPGA when attached to this connector.
+The PicoEVB board can be programmed on Linux PC or Jetson system instead, then connected to Drive AGX Xavier once programmed.

 Vivado relies upon a piece of software known as xvcd (Xilinx Virtual Cable Daemon) to communicate with the PicoEVB board for programming purposes.